Privacy and cookies

 - others – as detailed in the notified register entry

-We use your email address for council information and news.
+With your consent, your email address will be gathered from information you have given when interacting with us, for providing you with council information and news.
 We use an external supplier to send these emails, but we remain responsible for the security of your data.
-Your email address will be gathered from information you have given when interacting with us and you will always have the opportunity to unsubscribe from this list.
+You will always have the opportunity to unsubscribe from this list.
 You can always re-subscribe in the future.

 We use the information collected to:

-- customise the content and layout of this site
+- customise the content and layout of our website

-- notify users (with their consent) about updates to this site
+- notify users (with their consent) about updates to our website

 - contact users (with their consent) for marketing purposes